Finding a cost-effective stock broker is the first step to share trading.

 Which provider offers the cheapest brokerage?

-The online share trading platform offering the cheapest brokerage would depend on the value of your trade, how many trades you place each month and whether or not you place phone orders.
+The online share trading platform offering the cheapest brokerage depends on the value of your trade, how many trades you place each month and whether or not you place phone orders.
 For example, place a trade of $3,000 with ANZ and the brokerage fee of $19.95 is the same as that charged by CommSec.
 But if you were to place a trade of $30,000 with the same two providers, ANZ would charge $33 brokerage and CommSec would charge $36.

 With this in mind, it’s important to consider your trading habits when comparing brokers, as this can have a huge impact on the cost of each transaction.
 You’ll need to take into account not only how often you trade but also the size of the trades you place.
 If you like the convenience of placing trades over the phone, you may also want to look for a provider that doesn’t charge extra for phone orders.